-- New Water Supply projects have been making progress including: - The San Lorenzo Valley Water District is moving forward with their Conjunctive Use project through preparing to release a Notice of Intent for an Environmental Impact Report in the coming spring, and is releasing a Request for Proposals for a Feasibility Study regarding their allotment of water from Loch Lomond in December 2023. - The City of Santa Cruz Water Department is developing their Aquifer Storage and Recovery (ASR) program to store surplus surface water in the Mid-County Groundwater Basin for use during the dry season and droughts.
+- Total municipal water use reached its lowest level since 1984 due to a combination of a wet winter and spring, a relatively cool summer, and permanent water efficiency measures put in place during the last droughts. - New Water Supply projects have been making progress including: - The San Lorenzo Valley Water District is moving forward with their Conjunctive Use project through preparing to release a Notice of Intent for an Environmental Impact Report in the coming spring, and is releasing an Request for Proposals for a Feasibility Study regarding their allotment of water from Loch Lomond in December 2023. - The City of Santa Cruz Water Department is developing their Aquifer Storage and Recovery (ASR) program to store surplus surface water in the Mid-County Groundwater Basin for use during the dry season and droughts.
 In 2023 they completed demonstration projects at two of their Beltz Wells and initiated the pilot testing on a third. - The Soquel Creek Water District Pure Water Soquel Advanced Purified Groundwater Replenishment Project is expected to be operational in late 2024.
 This project will recycle water from the City of Santa Cruz's Wastewater Treatment Facility through an advanced water purification process and use it to recharge the Mid-County groundwater basin and protect against seawater intrusion.
 In 2023 The District made progress on the purification facility construction, the conveyance pipelines to and from the facility, and on the injection wells. - The Pajaro Valley Water Management Agency (PV Water) is moving forward on two large supply projects.
 The College Lake Project includes components required to store, treat, and deliver water from College Lake, for use as an irrigation supply in-lieu of pumped groundwater to reduce the rate of seawater intrusion while helping to preserve agriculture.
 PV Water began construction of the College Lake Project in spring 2023.
-The Watsonville Slough System Managed Aquifer Recharge and Recovery Projects (WSS-MARR) include upgrades of the existing Harkins Slough Managed Aquifer Recharge Facility and construction of the Struve Slough Project, to divert, convey, store, and recover surface water for use as an irrigation supply in-lieu of pumped groundwater.
+The Watsonville Slough System Managed Aquifer Recharge and Recovery Projects (WSS-MARR) includes upgrades of the existing Harkins Slough Managed Aquifer Recharge Facility and construction of the Struve Slough Project, to divert, convey, store, and recover surface water for use as an irrigation supply in-lieu of pumped groundwater.
 PV Water has completed the environmental impact report for the project, is working to complete final design, is advancing efforts to obtain all necessary permits, and will soon begin negotiations to acquire necessary property rights.

 This report was written by staff in the Santa Cruz County Water Resources Program in Environmental Health.
-Updates were provided by four County departments and by partners throughout the county including the San Lorenzo Valley Water District, Scotts Valley Water District, City of Santa Cruz Water Department, Soquel Creek Water District, Central Water District, City of Watsonville, Pajaro Valley Water Management Agency, Regional Water Management Foundation, Pajaro River Flood Management Agency, and the Resource Conservation District of Santa Cruz County.
+Updates were provided by four County departments and by partners throughout the county including the San Lorenzo Valley Water District, Scotts Valley Water District, City of Santa Cruz Water Department, Soquel Creek Water District, Central Water

+District, City of Watsonville, Pajaro Valley Water Management Agency, Regional Water Management Foundation, Pajaro River Flood Management Agency, and the Resource Conservation District of Santa Cruz County.